shopware/developer-portal/src/apps/products-and-catalogue/index.md

 ## Capabilities

-Do you want to perform any of the following:

 * [Enrich a store's detail page](/docs/guides/plugins/apps/app-scripts/data-loading),
 * [Cache configurations to improve the end-user experience](/docs/guides/plugins/apps/app-scripts/custom-endpoints#caching),
 * [Define search criteria](/docs/guides/plugins/apps/app-scripts/data-loading#search-criteria)